 What is the most you?

-• If you know you’ll quickly destroy anything white, opt for an ivory or different color
+- Do you quickly destroy anything white?
+Opt for an ivory or different color.

 Don’t match too much: